Jarbidge Stage Robbery: Aftermath

-Kuhl and two of his associates, Ed Beck and William McGraw, were arrested at their cabin without any trouble and a .44 caliber ivory-handled revolver was found in their possession.
+Kuhl and two of his associates, Ed Beck and William McGraw, were arrested at their cabin without any trouble.
+A .44 caliber ivory-handled revolver was found in their possession.
 According to Ken Weinman, Kuhl proclaimed his innocence, saying that he spent the night in the Jarbidge saloon.
-Witnesses confirmed that they saw Kuhl in the saloon, but because they could not say at what time their testimony was meaningless.
-Kuhl could have left the bar, committed the crime, and then returned in a relatively short amount of time.
+Witnesses confirmed that they saw Kuhl in the saloon, but because they could not say at what time, their testimony was insignificant.
+Indeed, Kuhl could have left the bar, committed the crime, and then returned in a relatively short amount of time.
 After his arrest, a background check revealed that Kuhl had a long criminal record.
 In 1903, he served four months in jail at Marysville, California for petty larceny and, at some other time, he was sent to the Oregon State Penitentiary for stealing horses.
-Furthermore, Kuhl had recently been released from jail on a $400 bond and had already been arrested in Jarbidge previously, for trespassing on private property.
-The trial was held in the Elko County Courthouse, District Judge Errol J. L. Taber presided over the case and District Attorney Edward P. Carville was the prosecutor.
+Furthermore, Kuhl had recently been released from jail on a $400 bond and had previously been arrested in Jarbidge for trespassing on private property.

+The trial was held in the Elko County Courthouse.
+District Judge Errol J. L. Taber presided over the case, and District Attorney Edward P. Carville was the prosecutor.
 The evidence gathered by the search party was all circumstantial, but two forensic scientists from California linked a bloody palm print on an envelope to Kuhl.
-For this, Judge Taber sentenced Kuhl to death and gave him a choice as to how it should be done.
-Kuhl chose execution by firing squad, but the Nevada Board of Pardons later voted to commute his sentence to life in prison.
+For this, Judge Taber sentenced Kuhl to death and allowed him to choose the method of execution.
+Kuhl chose execution by firing squad, but the Nevada Board of Pardons later commuted his sentence to life in prison.
 Beck received a life sentence as well and McGraw turned state's evidence.
 All three were transferred to the Nevada State Prison together in October 1917.